sjkp/letsencrypt-siteextension/README.md

 # Let's Encrypt Site Extension
-This Azure Web App Site Extension enables easy install and configuration of [Let's Encrypt](https://letsencrypt.org/) issued SSL certifcates for you custom domain names.
+This Azure Web App Site Extension enables easy installation and configuration of [Let's Encrypt](https://letsencrypt.org/) issued SSL certifcates for you custom domain names.

 The site extension requires that you have configured a DNS entry for you custom domain to point to Azure Web App.
 *Note with the fully automated mode, you don't even have to configure the custom domain in Azure the extension will do that for you.*

 ## Semi-Automated Installation
 With the semi-automated installation you manually add the site extension to your web app.
-Open the extension and manually click through the 3 dialogs.
+Open the extension and manually click through the 3 step dialog.

 Once this process is complete your custom domain for the site is setup with a Let's Encrypt issued SSL certificate.

 ## Fully-Automated Installation
-If you setup your site with an Azure Resource Manager template, and what to configure SSL as part of this process you are currently out of luck as ARM templates doesn't support custom hostnames.
+If you setup your site with an Azure Resource Manager template, and want to configure SSL as part of this process you are currently out of luck as ARM templates doesn't support custom hostnames.

-The extension removes this limitations by automatially setting up the custom hostname and requesting a Let's Encrypt certificate.
+The extension removes this limitations by automatially setting up the custom hostname and requesting and configuring a Let's Encrypt certificate.

 To use the Fully Automated Installtion the following Web App settings must be added.